oggewallgren/MATMOD-Modules/Problem Modules/module1/Module1.md

 ![](up5graph1.png)

-The idea of spline interpolation is to describe the data sets with concattenated functions.
-If some points in the dataset could be described by a simple low order function but some points after these points cannot, the idea is to create to spererate functions that bridges the gap of inconsistensy that is between the two data sets, creating an smooth curve that can describe all these datapoints.
+The idea of spline interpolation is to describe the data points with concattenated functions.
+If some points in the dataset could be described by a simple low order function but some points after these points cannot, the idea is to create to spererate functions that bridges the gap of inconsistensy that is between the two data points, creating an smooth curve that can describe all these datapoints.

 Since spline interpolation can create diffrent functions between data points, the functions used would be of a lower order than if we were to describe them with a single polynomial serie.
 The resulting curve will also be smoother than if a polynomial series of a highorder was used.
 It also seems it is better for evaluting values not in the table entries.